HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

   )
 }}

-The top two categories contributing the most to slow INP scores on mobile and desktop devices are User Behavior (37% of mobile and 60% of desktop pages with good INP) and CDN/Hosting (50% of mobile and 65% of desktop pages with good INP).
+The top two categories contributing the most to slow INP scores on mobile and desktop devices are User Behavior scripts (37% of mobile and 60% of desktop pages with good INP) and CDN/Hosting (50% of mobile and 65% of desktop pages with good INP).

-User Behavior includes scripts from hosts like "script.hotjar.com", "smartlook.com", "newrelic.com", etc. While these tools provide valuable insights about users, our data shows that they can significantly degrade user experience by slowing down website interactions.
-CDN and Hosting script category examples come from domains like "cdn.jsdelivr.net", "ajax.cloudflare.com", "cdnjs.cloudflare.com", "cdn.shopify.com", "sdk.awswaf.com", "cloudfront.net", "s3.amazonaws.com" and others.
+User Behavior scripts includes scripts from hosts like `script.hotjar.com`, `smartlook.com`, `newrelic.com`, etc. While these tools provide valuable insights about users, our data shows that they can significantly degrade user experience by slowing down website interactions.

+CDN and Hosting script category examples come from domains like `cdn.jsdelivr.net`, `ajax.cloudflare.com`, `cdnjs.cloudflare.com`, `cdn.shopify.com`, `sdk.awswaf.com`, `cloudfront.net`, `s3.amazonaws.com` and others.
 Having CDNs among the categories with the poorest INP results seems controversial because CDNs are usually recommended as a performance optimization technique that reduces server load and delivers content faster to users.
 However, the CDNs included in this category usually deliver first- or third-party JavaScript resources, which contribute to LoAF and negatively impact interactivity.

 On mobile devices, Consent Providers seem to have a significant impact on INP, resulting in only 53% of mobile pages having good INP when using one.
-This category consists of providers like "consentframework.com", "cookiepro.com", "cookiebot.com", "privacy-mgmt.com", "usercentrics.eu", and many others.
+This category consists of providers like `consentframework.com`, `cookiepro.com`, `cookiebot.com`, `privacy-mgmt.com`, `usercentrics.eu`, and many others.
 On desktop devices, Consent Provider scripts show much better results, i.e. 76% of pages with good INP.
 This difference is likely due to the more powerful processors on desktop devices.

 It is worth noting that the monitoring category, which also includes performance monitoring tools, has one of the least impacts on poor INP results.
 This is a good argument in favor of using web performance monitoring tools, as they help with valuable web performance insights without significantly affecting interactivity performance.

 ### Total Blocking Time (TBT)

-[Total Blocking Time](https://web.dev/tbt/) (TBT) measures the total amount of time after First Contentful Paint (FCP) where the main thread was blocked for long enough to prevent input responsiveness.
+[Total Blocking Time (TBT)](https://web.dev/articles/tbt) measures the total amount of time after First Contentful Paint (FCP) where the main thread was blocked for long enough to prevent input responsiveness.

 TBT is a lab metric and is often used as a proxy for field-based responsiveness metrics, such as INP, which can only be collected using real user monitoring, such as CrUX and RUMvision. <a hreflang="en" href="https://colab.research.google.com/drive/12lJmAABgyVjaUbmWvrbzj9BkkTxw6ay2">Lab-based TBT and field-based INP</a> are correlated, meaning TBT results generally reflect INP trends.
-A TBT below 200ms is considered good, but most mobile websites exceed this target significantly.
+A TBT below 200 milliseconds is considered good, but most mobile websites exceed this target significantly.

 {{ figure_markup(
   image="total-blocking-time-2024.png",
   caption="TBT per page by percentile.", description="Bar chart showing the distribution of Total Blocking Time (TBT) per page in milliseconds (ms) by percentile.
-At the 10th percentile, both desktop and mobile TBT are near 0 ms. At the 25th percentile, desktop TBT is 84 ms, while mobile is 417 ms. At the 50th percentile, desktop has 67 ms of TBT, and mobile rises significantly to 1,209 ms. At the 75th percentile, desktop reaches 282 ms, with mobile at 2,990 ms. Finally, at the 90th percentile, desktop TBT is 718 ms, and mobile climbs to 5,955 ms", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRiPhLGlGUxomTx_5nC9ahQDRxZBmJXMT3Q0Z2z4Y2pPVqC9kzjsUjRk4hz-JZzaPBjVxyaf7Gtqh93/pubchart?oid=1525715716&format=interactive", sheets_gid="89045350", sql_file="inp_tbt.sql"
+At the 10th percentile, both desktop and mobile TBT are near 0 milliseconds.
+At the 25th percentile, desktop TBT is 84 milliseconds, while mobile is 417 milliseconds.
+At the 50th percentile, desktop has 67 milliseconds of TBT, and mobile rises significantly to 1,209 milliseconds.
+At the 75th percentile, desktop reaches 282 milliseconds, with mobile at 2,990 milliseconds.
+Finally, at the 90th percentile, desktop TBT is 718 milliseconds, and mobile climbs to 5,955 milliseconds", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRiPhLGlGUxomTx_5nC9ahQDRxZBmJXMT3Q0Z2z4Y2pPVqC9kzjsUjRk4hz-JZzaPBjVxyaf7Gtqh93/pubchart?oid=1525715716&format=interactive", sheets_gid="89045350", sql_file="inp_tbt.sql"
   )
 }}

-The median TBT on mobile is 1209 ms, which is 6 times higher than the best practice.
-In contrast, desktop websites show much better performance, with a median TBT of just 67ms.
+The median TBT on mobile is 1,209 milliseconds, which is 6 times higher than the best practice.
+In contrast, desktop websites show much better performance, with a median TBT of just 67 milliseconds.
 It is important to emphasize that the lab results use an emulated low-power device and a slow network, which may not reflect the real user data, as actual device and network conditions can vary.
 However, even with that in mind, these results still show that in the 90th percentile, user on mobile device will need to wait almost 6 seconds before the site becomes interactive.

 With TBT being caused by long tasks it is not surprising to notice the same trend per pecentiles as well as similar trend in gap between mobile and desktop in the two metrics results.
 It is also important to note that high TBT can be contributing to the input delay part of the INP, negatively imacting the overall INP score.